 ME students have access to various computer resources.
-Information will be forthcoming on the department web site.
 IT support is available at support@me.psu.edu.
+All department laptops that are provided to use for TA duties should not be used for personal needs.

-ME IT Contact: Christopher Hirsh, IT Consultant, 201C Reber Building; Phone: 814-865-8267; Email: cdh5049@psu.edu
+ME IT Contact: Christopher Hirsh, IT Consultant, 119 Reber Building; Phone: 814-865-8267